Hear us soon, Karnataka’s disqualified rebel MLAs urge Supreme Court

 With the Chief Justice of India, Ranjan Gogoi leading the Ayodhya Bench, the listing of the matter has been delayed.
 The MLAs sought for an urgent listing before Justice Arun Mishra.
 The judge said that their plea would be examined by the registrar of the Supreme Court.

 The rebels had tendered their resignations to the then Speaker, Ramesh Kumar.
-The Speaker however disqualified all the rebels, following which their moved the Supreme Court.
+The Speaker, however, disqualified all the rebels, following which their moved the Supreme Court.

 Restrictions in Kashmir: SC to consider urgent listing of plea by Kashmir journalist